Quick answer

 Community and separate property

-- Equity granted during the marriage will often include a community property component, even if it vests after the divorce.
+- Equity granted during the marriage often includes a community share, even when it vests after divorce.

-- Equity granted before marriage can include a separate property component, even if some or all vesting occurs during the marriage.
+- Equity granted before marriage may include a separate share, even when it vests during the marriage.

-- A North Texas family law attorney familiar with Texas Family Code § 3.007, and
+- A North Texas family law attorney who understands Texas Family Code § 3.007, and

-- A financial professional who can help trace and model the awards over time.
+- A financial professional who can trace and model the awards.

-If you are unsure whether your RSUs or options are community or separate property, we encourage you to call (888) 584-9614 for a free consultation.
-We will walk through your grant history and explain how Texas law applies.
+If you are unsure how your RSUs or options should be classified, call (888) 584-9614 for a free consultation.
+We will review your grants and explain how Texas law applies to your case.

 A personal story from Attorney Migliaccio